Biden officials release updated post-Title 42 plan amid bipartisan criticism

 The official said U.S. border authorities have started deporting repeat border-crossers under expedited removal, which banishes them from the U.S. for five years, and referring migrants who seek to evade capture to the Justice Department for criminal prosecution.

-Tuesday's plan also calls for the detention of migrant adults traveling without children.
+Tuesday's plan also calls for the detention of migrant adults traveling without children "when appropriate."
 Administration officials have ruled out detaining migrant families with children, telling reporters Tuesday the practice started under President Barack Obama and expanded under President Donald Trump "is not a tool we are considering now."

 The planned expansion of expedited removal could be restricted by some countries' refusal to accept U.S. deportations.
 An administration official said the U.S. is hoping to forge new repatriation collaboration agreements with certain countries that would cut red tape for carrying out deportations.